 It is always ready to help.
 You can always be assured to receive instant support – in case you get stuck.

 For those who have used Asana will be aware of its features but those who haven’t, here is a gist of the marvelous things that Asana can do for you:

 Asana can help you quickly create tasks for yourself or assign tasks to a team member.
 You can categorize those tasks under shared lists or boards for meetings, programs or any other initiatives.

 2) Create workflows

 This is the fun part – you can add structure to your projects and create workflows as per your convenience.
 There are also pre-made project templates that you can use if the tasks are not that complicated.

 Asana allows you to break up a daunting task into smaller parts or divide them among multiple team members.
 If a job gets too big in size and complexity, turn into a project.
 Asana also makes sure you never miss a deadline!

 4) Easy dashboard

-The Asana dashboard allows you to check the progress of all the tasks and projects you are a part of easily.
+The Asana dashboard allows you to check the progress of all the projects and related tasks you are a part of easily.
 You can even create dashboard reports in Google Sheets.
 Use the Search option in the tool to find a particular task quickly.

 5) Multiple app integrations